-2. Athletic/Academic Suspension:
+3. Athletic/Academic Suspension:

-A period during which an athlete may continue to practice, but not compete in any contest.
-During academic suspension, the athlete will be required to provide a weekly grade report to the Athletic Director and coach.
-In addition, to the weekly grade checks for athletes in season, the following academic guidelines will apply to those students who desire to participate in athletics at Vicksburg Community Schools.
+A period during which an athlete may continue to practice, but not compete in any contest if they receive failing Marking Period grades in three (3) or more classes during weekly eligibility checks.
+During academic suspension, the athlete must provide a weekly grade report to the Athletic Director and coach.